cbrarmy/implementation-engineering-hw/README.md

 file is 100GB in size and too big to simply open in an editor:

     1. Does the file include a header row?
 How did you determine this?
+    <br/>No header row.
+Looking at the First row in raw form, it doesnt name columns.
     1. How many lines, words, and characters are in the file?
 How did you determine this?
+    <br/>lines=3370 (See quesionTwoTwo.py)

     1. Suppose you wanted to load this file into table in a database.
 How would you accomplish this?
     1. Column 0 contains the filename of jpg files.
 Imagine these files were hosted at: `http://www.yourdomain.com/images/` and you wanted to download all of these images to a local folder on your machine.
 How would you accomplish this?